JorensM/notes/journal/notes/Philosophy/The trinity.md

 Here's what I've been thinking about lately

-First there was a thing, what kind of a thing it was, I'm not sure, but probably either nothingness or everythingness
+First there was a thing, what kind of a thing it was, I'm not sure, but probably either nothing or everything

 After a while, another thing occured.
 It was the polar opposite of the first thing